kurt-rhee/kurt-rhee.github.io/_posts/2021-09-01-project-non-gaussian-solar-resource-variability copy.md

 ![parametric best fit]({{ site.url }}/assets/images/non-gaussian-parametric.png#center)

-In order to determine the likelihood of producing a certain amount of energy during a certain month and hour of the year, we first created a 19 year backcast of PV plant production using a satellite data source, specific plant design parameters and PVSyst.
+In order to determine the likelihood of producing a certain amount of energy during a certain month and hour of the year, we first created a 19 year back-cast of PV plant production using a satellite data source, specific plant design parameters and PVSyst.
 The plant analyzed as an example in this paper was a 1.36 DC / AC ratio, single axis tracker system in the United State`s desert southwest region with a 100 MW large generator interconnection agreement (LGIA).
 This data was then aggregated via a python script into a month-hour (12x24) dataset.
-A 12x24 scheme was chosen as it provided more datapoints than the altenative 8760 scheme which would only give 19 datapoints per hour, though we do note that the 12x24 does have an increased possible distribution spread due to differences in solar geometry during a given month as well as local climatological variables.
+A 12x24 scheme was chosen as it provided more data points than the alternative 8760 scheme which would only give 19 data points per hour, though we do note that the 12x24 does have an increased possible distribution spread due to differences in solar geometry during a given month as well as local climatological variables.
 Each dataset contains 19 months * (n) number of days in the month data points resulting in approximately 570 data points per dataset.